 Gabby Douglas ends Paris Olympics run and withdraws from U.S. Championships

-Olympic all-around champion Gabby Douglas has withdrawn from this weekend’s U.S. Championships, ending her bid for the Paris Olympic team, a representative for Douglas confirmed to NBC News.
+Olympic all-around champion Gabby Douglas has withdrawn from this weekend’s U.S. Championships, ending her run for a third Olympic team, according to ESPN.

 Douglas cited an ankle injury sustained during training this week.